 The Health Insurance Marketplace makes it easier to find health plans and choose the one that is best for you.

 You can review each plan, see costs and what’s covered — so you can make an informed decision and enroll in a health plan that meets your needs and budget.

-SWC Health Services has partnered with the San Ysidro Health (SYH) to assist students find affordable health care coverage.
+SWC Health Services will refer inquiries to San Ysidro Health (SYH) to assist students find affordable health care coverage.
 Please call the San Ysidro Health (SYH) Insurance Hotline (619) 600-3000 for more information.